Loading your recommendations…

 117A W. Main St.

-From a food truck known for specialty pizzas and wings to a downtown brick-&-mortar location, the Pie Pushers team has been perfecting their recipes and pushing pies for a long time.
-Get ready for a “Durham style” hand-tossed thin crust pizza that’s both crunchy and fluffy, topped with an eclectic combination of local ingredients.
+From a food truck known for specialty pizzas and wings to a downtown brick-and-mortar location, the Pie Pushers team has been perfecting their recipes and pushing pies for a long time.
+Get ready for a “Durham style” hand-tossed thin-crust pizza that’s both crunchy and fluffy, topped with an eclectic combination of local ingredients.
+Pizza by the slice, affordable and fresh side salads and gluten-free pizza options make this spot a hit for all kinds of pizza fans.

 Pizzeria Toro